"Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth."

 Seminaries are a gift to the Church in many ways, but so much of what pastors, missionaries, and ministry leaders need to know about serving the church cannot be learned in a classroom.
 We believe the education of future ministers requires real church experience.

-We offer two broad options for ministry training program:
+We offer three broad options for ministry training program:

 1) Ministry Intern